Fariha-Ahsan/Tip-Calculator/README.md

 # tip_calculator

-A new Flutter project.For calculating Tips
+A new Flutter project for calculating Tips